-On-off response (eg. of a level switch) which occurs at a particular value of the initiating parameter when it is rising or dropping, respectively. .
+On-off response (eg. of a level switch) which occurs at a particular value of the initiating parameter when it is rising or dropping, respectively.
+The 'arrow' side of the symbol indicates the 'on' or 'action' side.

-GLOSSARY OF TERMS USED IN THE 234 COURSE
+GLOSSARY OF TERMS USED IN THE 233 COURSE